flokabukie/LP1-Project-Indian-startups/README.md

 ## Research Questions Sector

 What sectors have attracted the largest funding in the last 4 years?

-Who are the major funders of ventures in India in the last 4 years?
-And what are the major sectors they are directing their funding?
+1. Who are the major funders of ventures in India in the last 4 years?
+2. And what are the major sectors they are directing their funding?

-What are the Maximum, Minimum, Average and Median Funding amounts offered to each sector/ stage of funding and how do they compare?
+3. What are the Maximum, Minimum, Average and Median Funding amounts offered to each sector/ stage of funding and how do they compare?

-What is the trend of financing over the four years, cumulatively (total funding) and in independent sectors?
+3. What is the trend of financing over the four years, cumulatively (total funding) and in independent sectors?
 (Monthly and/Yearly Trends)
+Technology.
-Technology 5.
-What business technologies have recieved the highest funding or have been funded more over the last four years?
-Location 6.
-What locations have received the biggest funding?
-7. What is the spread of Venture Capital funding in India regionally and how do they compare?
-Stage 8.
+4. What business technologies have received the highest funding or have been funded more over the last four years?
+(Location).
+5. What locations have received the biggest funding?
+6. What is the spread of Venture Capital funding in India regionally and how do they compare?
+Stage 7.
 Does the stage of the venture affect the amount of funding offered to ventures?
-9. How many ventures that have got a previous round of financing gone on to successfully raise another stage of financing?
-Founders 10.
-Does the number of business owners (entrepreneurs) in a venture determine the amount/likelihood of funding from investors?
-11. Does the year of founding determine/influence the funding amount?
+8. How many ventures that have got a previous round of financing gone on to successfully raise another stage of financing?
+(Founders).
+9. Does the number of business owners (entrepreneurs) in a venture determine the amount/likelihood of funding from investors?
+10. Does the year of founding determine/influence the funding amount?